Beegie01/TransApp/README.md

-# TRANSAPP - An application for multifaceted transactions
+# TRANSAPP (CLI & GUI) - An application for multifaceted transactions

 This is an application for entering records from daily business operations.